b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Here we cannot reject our $H_{0}$.

-Of course we all remember that this was just for practice, because the acceptable type I error cutoff level is usually 0.05 or 0.01.
+Of course we all know that this was just for practice, because the acceptable type I error cutoff level is usually 0.05 or 0.01.
 In this case, according to both the one-tailed and two-tailed tests we failed to reject the $H_{0}$.

-BTW, this shows how important is a strict mathematical reasoning and adhering to our own methodology.
+BTW, this shows how important it is to use a strict mathematical reasoning and to adhere to our own methodology.
 I don't know about you but when I had been a student I would have probably accepted the result 1-5 for Peter as an intuitive evidence that he is a better tennis player.

 ### Solution to Exercise 4 {#sec:statistics_intro_exercise4_solution}